Metaphysicist0/Metaphysicist0/README.md

 - 👋 I'm Tianliang Yao, a fourth-year undergraduate student majoring in Automation at Tongji University, and an incoming PhD student at the AIM Group, Department of Electronic Engineering, The Chinese University of Hong Kong.

-- 🔭 Research Interests: medical image analysis, embodied intelligence in robotic surgery, multimodal biomedical data analysis
+- 🔭 Research Interests: medical image analysis, embodied intelligence in medical robotics, multimodal biomedical data analysis
 - 🌱 Currently, my research at Tongji is focused on developing embodied intelligence for robotic-assisted endovascular procedures.
 I am investigating innovative methods to combine robotics and AI to improve the accuracy and effectiveness of minimally invasive endovascular procedures.

 <div style="display: flex; justify-content: space-between;">